cloudposse/atmos/website/docs/integrations/atlantis.md

 :::note summary

-- Atlantis Integration can be configured in the `integrations.atlantis` section in `atmos.yaml`.
+- Atlantis integration can be configured in the `integrations.atlantis` section in `atmos.yaml`.
 If this is the only place where it's configured, then you need to pass the `--config-template` and `--project-template` flags to the `atmos atlantis generate repo-config` command

 - Atlantis Integration can also be configured in the `settings.atlantis` section in the stack configs.
 The `config_template_name`